Kraballa/FNA-Minimal-Setup/README.md

 Wrapper around the `KeyboardState` and `MouseState` structs.
 Basic key checking methods.

 ## Persistence.cs
-Basic wrapper around `XmlSerializer` and `BinarySerializer`.
+Basic wrapper around `XmlSerializer` and `BinarySerializer` and saving and loading them to disk using File.IO.
+This is very basic and should only be used for savedata.
+Rework pending.

 # Credits
 This repo is partly based on the work of Maddy Thorson and the (formerly) open source MonoGame game engine `Monocle`.
 Mainly `Persistence.cs` (`SaveLoad.cs` in Monocle), `Graphic.cs` (`MTexture.cs` in Monocle), `Calc.cs` and `Render.cs` were taken from Monocle and edited wherever it was necessary to make them work standalone. `Controller.cs`, `KInput.cs` and `MInput.cs` were written by me.

 Monocle, and this project, are licensed under the MIT license.
-Because the monocle repository is inaccessible to me anymore I don't have access to the original license.
+Because the monocle repository has been privated I don't have access to the original license.